Entanglement Spectrum as a diagnostic of chirality of Topological Spin Liquids: Analysis of an $\mathrm{SU}(3)$ PEPS: Conclusions

 \section{Conclusions}

-In conclusion, we have been able to leverage in the present work our understanding of the structure of the splittings in the low-lying entanglement spectra of levels degenerate in momentum, of Abelian chiral $\mathrm{SU}(3)$ spin liquid states in (2+1)-dimensions at finite size, building on previous work in Ref.~\onlinecite{ArildsenLudwig2022} on a Generalized Gibbs Ensemble approach to the ES, purely from the point of view of the corresponding chiral $\mathrm{SU}(3)$-level-one (1+1)-dimensional CFT.
-Based on this approach we can view the entanglement Hamiltonian as a particular linear combination of conserved quantities from that CFT, which reflects the specific wavefunction within the topological phase in its ES.
-In this work, we determine the particular coefficients for the leading terms of this linear combination by fitting the entanglement spectrum data of the Abelian chiral $\mathrm{SU}(3)$ spin liquid PEPS wavefunction of Chen {\it et al.}~from Ref.~\onlinecite{Chen2020}, thereby ``mapping out'' features of this wavefunction in its ES.
-This fine-grained approach enables us to understand the entanglement spectra through the lens of both the global $\mathrm{SU}(3)$ and certain discrete symmetries (time-reversal $\mathcal{T}$, reflection $\mathcal{R}$, and their product) present in the states we consider in this paper.
+In the present work, building on our understanding from previous work in Ref.~\onlinecite{ArildsenLudwig2022} on a Generalized Gibbs Ensemble approach to the entanglement spectrum, we have been able to comprehend the structure of the splittings in the low-lying ES of levels degenerate in momentum, of Abelian chiral $\mathrm{SU}(3)$ spin liquid states in (2+1)-dimensions at finite size, purely from the point of view of the corresponding chiral $\mathrm{SU}(3)$-level-one (1+1)-dimensional CFT.
+This approach lets us view the entanglement Hamiltonian as a particular linear combination of conserved quantities from that CFT, which reflects the specific wavefunction within the topological phase in its ES.
+We determine the particular coefficients for the leading terms of this linear combination by fitting the entanglement spectrum data of the Abelian chiral $\mathrm{SU}(3)$ spin liquid PEPS wavefunction of Chen {\it et al.}~from Ref.~\onlinecite{Chen2020}, thereby ``mapping out'' features of this wavefunction in its ES.
+This fine-grained approach enables us to understand the entanglement spectra through the lens of both the global $\mathrm{SU}(3)$ and the discrete symmetry (in particular, preservation of neither time-reversal $\mathcal{T}$ nor reflection $\mathcal{R}$ alone, but preservation of their product $\mathcal{RT}$) present in the states we consider in this paper.

 Specifically, we are able to use the splitting of conjugate $\mathrm{SU}(3)$ irreps in the low-lying entanglement spectrum to diagnose whether the underlying topological state is chiral or non-chiral, as we show that a splitting of conjugate $\mathrm{SU}(3)$ irreps is not possible for a chiral $\mathrm{SU}(3)$-level-one entanglement spectrum with these discrete symmetries.
 We demonstrate this diagnostic by comparing the entanglement spectrum from the data of the Abelian {\it chiral} $\mathrm{SU}(3)$ spin liquid PEPS of Ref.~\onlinecite{Chen2020} to that of the {\it non-chiral} Abelian $\mathrm{SU}(3)$ spin liquid PEPS with the same symmetry properties under time-reversal ${\cal T}$, reflection ${\cal R}$, and its product $\mathcal{RT}$, found in Ref.~\onlinecite{Kurecic2019}: We find that, indeed, the former, chiral spectrum possesses no splittings of conjugate irreps, while the latter, non-chiral spectrum does possess such splittings.
 We also explain that coupling between the left- and right-moving chiral branches of the ES of the non-chiral state, which is present in the non-chiral entanglement Hamiltonian, can indeed give rise to such splittings.